MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about-compare-to-8.0.5.md

 ms.custom: ""
 ---

-# Comparing to 8.x Releases
+# Comparing Operationalization in R Server 9.0 to DeployR 8.x

 The following table presents some of the main differences between the operationalization feature in Microsoft R Server 9.0 and the DeployR feature available in R Server 8.0.5.